sbb-design-systems/lyne-components/src/elements/alert/alert/readme.md

 The text content is projected using the unnamed slot which could also contain one or more `sbb-link`.
 The title content uses the slot named `title` or alternatively the `titleContent` property.
-The unnamed slot can also contain one or more sbb-link The component can optionally display a `sbb-icon` at the component start using the `iconName` property or via custom content using the `icon` slot.
+The component can optionally display a `sbb-icon` at the component start using the `iconName` property or via custom content using the `icon` slot.

 ```html